 Transparency, responsiveness and accountability.

-A detailed discussion of the meaning of these criteria as they have been used in the analysis to follow in Appendix A.
+A detailed discussion of the meaning of these criteria as they have been used in the analysis to follow is provided in Appendix A.

-Electoral governance involves more than the legal, logistical and mechanical dimensions of administration.
+Electoral governance involves more than the legal, logistical and mechanical dimensions of electoral administration.
 Those specialized activities are highly important in their own right, but they also reflect and reinforce important foundational principles and values of democracy.

-The criteria successful electoral governance are interdependent.
+The criteria for successful electoral governance are interdependent.
 They can both complement and contradict one another.
 Given that independence has become a compelling, internationally endorsed norm, we have made that criterion the focal point of the analysis, while not ignoring how it intersects with other important criteria.
-There is no perfect electoral governance model can maximize the achievement of all criteria simultaneously balancing and trade-offs are inevitably required.
+There is no perfect electoral governance model that can maximize the achievement of all criteria simultaneously – balancing and trade-offs are inevitably required.

-Of particular interest to the analysis are the relative merits of single-headed agencies compared to multi-member commissions in uphold independence and other important criteria.
+Of particular interest to the analysis are the relative merits of single-headed agencies compared to multi-member commissions in how they uphold independence and other important criteria.

-The next section provides an overview of the findings from the six country studies the integrating themes identified above. .
+The next section provides an overview of the findings from the six country case studies and how they reflect the integrating themes identified above.
+The six subsequent case studies present more detailed evidence for the observations and claims made in the comparative assessment, and they examine in some depth the electoral management arrangements in each of the countries under review.

 Comparative Assessment of Electoral Management Bodies

-This section draws comparative insights and lessons from the analyses of the in the six countries are presented later this report.
-The comparative assessment presented here is guided by the underlying premise that electoral management arrangements should contribute to free and fair elections are overseen by an independent body has integrity, credibility and legitimacy in the view of the public and the political parties participate in the electoral process.
-A number of criteria assessment were earlier in this report and were used to focus the analysis of the six countries.
+This section draws comparative insights and lessons from the analyses of the EMBs in the six countries that are presented later in this report.
+The comparative assessment presented here is guided by the underlying premise that electoral management arrangements should contribute to free and fair elections, which are overseen by an independent body that has integrity, credibility and legitimacy in the view of the public and the political parties that participate in the electoral process.
+A number of criteria for assessment were described earlier in this report and were used to focus the analysis of the six countries.

-Among the values identified, the condition of independence from the political executive, and to a lesser extent the legislature, has become a widely accepted international norm for the design and operation of EMBs and this attribute received particular attention in the case studies.
+Among the values identified, the condition of independence from the political executive, and to a lesser extent the legislature, has become a widely accepted international norm for the design and operation of EMBs, and this attribute received particular attention in the case studies.
 The relative advantages and disadvantages of a single-headed electoral agency compared to multi-member commissions was another focal point of the analysis.

 Before turning to our findings, three caveats are in order.
 First, there is no such thing as a perfect model for EMBs, especially a model upon which all observers would agree.
 To the extent that a consensus exists among election professionals and academic commentators, a preferred model is limited to agreement on general principles and values that should serve as the foundation for the design of EMBs.
-There is far less agreement on how these foundational principlesvalues can best be translated into practice.
+There is far less agreement on how these foundational principles and values can best be translated into practice.

-Second, in any country the organizational and procedural arrangements for the management of the electoral process are never based solely on recognized principles of organizational design.
-Instead those structures and processes reflect such factors as the size and diversity of a country, its history and political traditions, existing constitutional requirements, the formal and informal relationships among different parts of government, the nature of the party system and the dynamics of partisan competition, and the types of issues that have arisen related to elections.
-As the studies of the individual countries revealed, the EMBs as each of the democracies matured.
+Second, in any country, the organizational and procedural arrangements for the management of the electoral process are never based solely on recognized principles of organizational design.
+Instead, those structures and processes reflect such factors as the size and diversity of a country, its history and political traditions, existing constitutional requirements, the formal and informal relationships among different parts of government, the nature of the party system and the dynamics of partisan competition, and the types of issues that have arisen related to elections.
+As the studies of the individual countries revealed, the EMBs became gradually more independent as each of the six democracies matured.